-- 22 Under the Forty Percent Test, only assets held directly are considered (i.e., the test is performed on a fully unconsolidated basis) while for purposes of the Forty Five Percent Test, an issuer's financial statements are consolidated with those of any wholly-owned subsidiaries.
-Compare Section 3(a)(1)(C) with Rule 3a-1(c).
-In each case, government securities and cash items are excluded from total assets.
-See, Section 3(a)(1)(C) and Rule 3a-1(a). - 23 Although SPH meets the Forty Five Percent Test as of August 31, 2010, it does not currently meet the Income Test or the Forty Percent Test.
-Moreover, SPH is concerned that (i) its current asset mix is such that changes in the market or fair values of certain assets could cause it to fail to continue to meet the Forty Five Percent Test once September 30, 2010 values are available or in a subsequent quarter, even if it does not purchase additional bad assets or (ii) acquisitions of interests in an SPH Company that is intended to be, but is not yet, primarily controlled could cause SPH to, temporarily, regress with respect to its Forty Five Percent Test position.
-While SPH does not concede that an inability to conform to a Numerical Test is dispositive of its status under the Act, SPH recognizes that maintaining the status quo as to its non-controlling positions in certain of the SPH Companies (as well as certain other holdings) likely would prevent SPH from achieving the level of certainty as to its status necessary to complete its transition. - 24 Under the Act, a subsidiary is majority owned if the parent, directly or indirectly, owns at least 50% of the outstanding voting securities of the subsidiary and a subsidiary is presumed to be controlled by the parent if the parent, directly or indirectly, owns more than 25% of the subsidiary's outstanding voting securities.
+Although SPH does not concede that its current inability to conform to the Asset Tests is dispositive of its status under the Act, SPH recognizes that maintaining the status quo as to its non-controlling positions in certain of the SPH Companies (as well as certain other investments) likely would prevent SPH from achieving the level of certainty as to its status necessary to complete its transition.

+Under the Act, a subsidiary is majority owned if the parent, directly or indirectly, owns at least 50% of the outstanding voting securities of the subsidiary and a subsidiary is presumed to be controlled by the parent if the parent, directly or indirectly, owns more than 25% of the subsidiary's outstanding voting securities.
 Sections 2(a)(24) and 2(a)(9), respectively, of the Act.
-A person has primary control over a controlled company when such person exercises a degree of control over the company greater than that exercised by any other person.
+A person has primary control over a controlled company when no other person has a greater degree of control over the company.
 See, e.g., Health Communications Services, Inc. (pub. avail.
 Apr.
 26, 1985) ("HCS").
-In the 3a-1 Proposing Release, the SEC justified the "primary control" standard on the basis that the "Act . . . infer[s] that a company actually does business 'through' any company of which it is majority owner.
+In the 3a-1 Proposing Release, the SEC justified the "primarily control" standard on the basis that the "Act . . . infer[s] that a company actually does business 'through' any company of which it is majority owner.
 The proposed rule's requirement that companies which are not majority owned be "controlled primarily" by an issuer which does business 'through' the company provides an identical standard."
-3a-1 Proposing Release, supra note 5, at 11.
+3a-1 Proposing Release, supra note 4, at 11.